-Most pet owners have, at one time or another, dealt with the headache of fleas.
-These pesky little creatures can pose quite a danger, so prevention and treatment are extremely important to ensure the health of your kitten.
+Most pet owners have, at one time or another, dealt with the headache of treating fleas.
+On kittens, these pesky little creatures can pose quite a danger, so prevention and proper treatment are extremely important to ensure the health of your new little fluff ball.

 How to Identify if Your Kitten Has Fleas